agalue/opennms-drift-kubernetes/README.md

     watchIngress: true
 ```

-While you're on edit mode, if you're interested on using `CoreDNS` instead, you can add:
+While on edit mode, instruct `kops` to use `CoreDNS` instead, by adding:

 ```yaml
 spec: